Accessing NDIS support for children aged 0 to 6

 2. Talk to you about supporting your child’s development

 The Early Childhood Partner will talk to you about how you can support your child’s development at home.
-You are your child’s first teacher.

 3. Help you work out the next steps

-Option 1: Early Support
+Option 1: Early connections and support

 Option 2: An NDIS Plan for your child